attcs/Octree/docs/README.md

 To bridge this gap, OrthoTree tracks entities using an `EntityID`.
 The client stores the metadata directly, and uses the `EntityID` returned by queries to access it.
 * `EntityID` must be *trivially copyable*, but it does not need to be *default constructible*.
 It is typically a fundamental integer type or a lightweight handle, but it can be any type that can be *hash-able* with a client-provided `hash` function. *It is recommended to use the smallest possible type to minimize memory usage.*
-* The `Entity` itself must be *movable* if the `OrthoTreeContainer` is used, enabling construction and reorganization of the tree internals.
+* The `Entity` itself must be *movable* if the `OrthoTreeManaged` is used, enabling construction and reorganization of the tree internals.

 The `EntityAdapter` also may contain container mutation functions.
-These are used by `OrthoTreeContainer` internally to know how to insert, append, or assign elements into the specific custom container type used by the client.
+These are used by `OrthoTreeManaged` internally to know how to insert, append, or assign elements into the specific custom container type used by the client.

 For a full reference implementation, see [entity_adapter.h](../include/orthotree/core/entity_adapter.h) which defines `EntityAdapterDefault`, `PointEntitySpanAdapter`, `BoxEntitySpanAdapter`, and map-based variants.